Singular matrix errors

 If you have accuracy or convergence errors (ARPACK error 3) with the sparse EVP, the problem may be that you are targeting an exact eigenvalue.
 This can make the shift-invert formulation used within Dedalus exactly singular and return poor results.
 A simple solution is to offset your target eigenvalue slightly away from the exact eigenvalue of the system.

 Out of memory errors

 Spectral simulations with implicit timestepping can require a large amount of memory to store the LHS matrices and their factorizations.
 The best way to minimize the required memory is to minimize the LHS matrix size by using as few variables as possible and to minimize the LHS matrix bandwidth (see the Performance Tips page).
-Beyond this, several of the Dedalus configuration options can be changed the minimize the simulation’s memory footprint, potentially at the cost of reduced performance (see the Configuring Dedalus page).
+The next step is to try using multistep timesteppers rather than Runge-Kutta timesteppers, since the latter require storing matrix factorizations for each internal stage.
+Beyond this, several of the Dedalus configuration options can be changed to minimize the simulation’s memory footprint, potentially at the cost of reduced performance (see the Configuring Dedalus page).

 Reducing memory consumption in Dedalus is an ongoing effort.
 Any assistance with memory profiling and contributions reducing the code’s memory footprint would be greatly appreciated!

 Maintaining Hermitian symmetry with real variables

 In certain problems with real variables, numerical instabilities may arise due to the loss of Hermitian symmetry in the Fourier components of the solution.

 A simple solution is to periodically transform all the state variables to grid space, which will project away any imaginary component that may have been building up during timestepping.

 This is done in Dedalus every 100 timesteps by default.

 enforce_real_cadence keyword when instantiating an IVP solver, and may need to be decreased in simulations with strong linear instabilities.